CalDymos/nuki-restbridge/README.md

 - ESP32-WROVER (more RAM, ideal for PSRAM and SSL)
 - ESP32-DevKitC

-Avoid low-RAM models if using HAR or logging features extensively.
+Avoid low-RAM models if using HAR (Home Automation Reporting) or logging features extensively.

 ## 🚫 Not Recommended